Interchange Justification Studies/Interchange Modification Studies/Interchange Operations Studies

 Revised Access is the revision of existing ramps or crossroads within the limited access area such that the number of access points will remain the same but the operation and/or safety of the Interstate/freeway system may be affected.
 The changing of a cloverleaf interchange to a fully directional interchange, the adding of turn lanes at crossroad-ramp intersections, the adding of through lanes on the crossroad through an interchange, or the widening of a single lane entrance ramp to two lanes are considered examples of revised points of access.

 New or revised access point requests require the preparation and processing of an Access Point Request Document.
-Generally, a new access requires an Interchange Justification Study (IJS), and a revised access requires an Interchange Modification Study (IMS).
+Generally, new access requires an Interchange Justification Study (IJS), and revised access requires either an Interchange Modification Study (IMS) or an Interchange Operations Study (IOS).
 Ultimately, the study is going to demonstrate that the modification to the Interstate will not degrades its capacity or safety.